Gamification in business

 Research shows that employees who are more engaged in company activities stay longer.
-This is one of the reasons gamification in the workplace gains popularity and is highly-encouraged, especially with remote teams.
+This is one of the reasons gamification in the workplace has gained popularity and is highly encouraged, especially with remote teams.

 How gamification works

 Gamification is applying game mechanics in a business process or workflow.
 The method uses a psychological approach of game elements to motivate participation, engagement, and loyalty.
 Companies develop a set of mechanics for employees to follow, then track their progress using monitoring software.

 Employers usually apply this method to processes with measurable outputs.
 For instance, call centers or business process outsourcing companies use gamification to achieve their goals within a certain period.
 Team leaders recognize employees who reached a certain number of calls received and issues resolved in a week.
 They award those employees with badges, certificates, or additional incentives to motivate them to give high-quality service to their clients.

 Employers also gamify the training and development of their employees.
 HR teams can come up with establishing employee milestones when learning a new skill.
 Then, they can organize competition by giving out quiz bees about a module and awarding the employee with the highest score.